-Hey, Vin again, back with more monster madness.
-I’ve once again lost my mind in some more random research.
-If you haven’t read part one of this series, maybe you’ve lost your mind too!
+Hey, Vin again, back with more monster madness!
 From my readings, I found twenty-two upcoming vampire films coming out in the next three years.
-Presented here is the second set of seven titles, probably set to be released between 2023 and 2024.
+Click here for the movies coming in 2022 and click here for the movies coming in 2024 and beyond!
+Presented below are middle set of titles, probably set to be released between 2023 and 2024.
 I hope you enjoy!

 Bassam Tariq’s Blade